 The University of Wolverhampton is a Higher Education Corporation incorporated under the provision of the Education Reform Act 1988.
 Section 124 of the Act confers the powers of the University to provide higher and further education, the conduct of research and anything necessary or expedient in the exercise of those powers.
 Members of the Board of Governors are the Trustees of the University as an exempt charity.

-The university is required to publish the following information on its website:
+The University is required to publish the following information on its website:

-The legal name is: University of Wolverhampton
+Our legal name is: University of Wolverhampton

 Benefits to the public